Executive Short Courses

 Each one-day course includes insights derived from CMU research that are relevant to cyber security.
 The interdisciplinary nature of the courses makes them pertinent to discussions covering a range of national security crises and threats.
 The cohort of attendees in each course includes officials from throughout the federal government.
 Thus, in addition to developing a network with faculty members and researchers, course participants meet counterparts in government who have similar national security responsibilities.
 Furthermore, each course includes a keynote presentation provided by a national thought leader on practical applications of topics covered in the course.

-Since 2015, ISA has offered three one-day executive short courses:
+Since 2015, ISA has offered several one-day executive short courses:

 Courses do not offer academic credit or certification.
 Please contact us if you and/or your organization are interested in participating in a future executive short course.